 Until now Disney Plus has made sure all of its content was family friendly.
-But things have changed with the launch of the Disney Plus Star channel internationally, and the debut of the Netflix Marvel shows on Disney Plus the U.S..
+Things changed, following the launch of the Disney Plus Star channel internationally, and the debut of the Netflix Marvel shows on Disney Plus the U.S..
 This means parents are going to have to learn how to set up Disney Plus parental controls.

-Star is a new channel that’s hitting Disney Plus in certain international markets, including the UK and Canada.
+Star is a channel that’s only available on Disney Plus in certain international markets, including the UK and Canada.
 It’s set to be the home of content that’s geared more at adults, and isn’t suitable for a young audience.
 The Die Hard movies, Deadpool, 24, and everything else Disney owns but couldn’t put onto its streaming service until now.
 It's this inclusion that helps Disney Plus keep its place as one of the best streaming services, and we think this is a crucial piece in Disney Plus' fight against Netflix.

 But Disney Plus is primarily a family-friendly service, and that means measures have been taken to prevent younger viewers from seeing something they shouldn’t.
 That means parental controls have been added to make sure kids only get to see the right stuff.

-As part of the Disney Star rollout, Disney is prompting every profile to set up parental controls as soon as they log in.
+As part of the Disney Plus Parental Controls rollout, Disney is prompting every profile to set up parental controls as soon as they log in.
 So select your profile and the above screen will pop up.
 Click “Continue” to get started.

 2. Grant access to full or partial catalog

 Disney Plus has two age ratings available at this point, so you have to choose which one you want.
 Choosing "Full catalog" gives you access to everything added to the service including the Netflix Marvel shows and even the Star channel if it's available, plus all the usual Disney Plus content that was around before today.

 Selecting “Not Now” sticks you on the service's default age setting, which is 14+.
 That means you still get access to all existing Disney Plus content, including WandaVision and The Mandalorian, as well as a limited amount of Star content.